Bardejov

-Bardejov (Bártfa, Bartfeld, Бардеёв, Бардіїв, Bardejów) is a town in North-Eastern Slovakia.
+Bardejov (Bártfa, Bartfeld, Бардеёв, Бардіїв, Bardejów) is a town in northeastern Slovakia.
 It is situated in the Šariš region on a floodplain terrace of the Topľa River, in the hills of the Beskyd Mountains.
 It exhibits numerous cultural monuments in its completely intact medieval town center.
 The town is one of UNESCO's World Heritage Sites and currently maintains a population of about 32,000 inhabitants.

 Etymology

 According to one theory, the name town comes from the Hungarian word "bárd" ('chopper, hatchet'), which indicated an amount of forested territory which could be chopped down by one man in one day.
 In the Hungarian name (Bártfa), the "fa" (English: "tree") suffix came later, and it also changed the last letter of "bárd" to "bárt", for easier pronunciation.

 Another theory derives the name from a Christian personal name Barděj, Barduj (abbreviated forms of Bartholomew) with common Slavic possessive suffix -ov.
 This theory is supported by the first recorded form of the name – Bardujef (1241).
 The motivation by the personal name is also supported by the presence of the suffix preserved in later Polish or Slovak sources.